KungPhoo/ba67-basic/readme.md

 ## Reserved Commands
 Here's a list of commands and constants, that might be implemented once.
-So don't use these as veriable names.
+So don't use these as variable names.
 But then, also don't wait for their implementation ;)
 - EL, ER, ERR$, DS, DS$
 - SCRATCH